kerbob01/Group_Project1/README.md

 1. run zip_to_df.ipynb
-	this will pull the Zipcode from Google maps API and create file 311_with_zip.CSV with the 311 data
+	this process take more than 2.5Hrs, it pulls the Zipcode from Google maps API and create file 311_with_zip.CSV with the 311 data

 2. run get_census_merg_311.ipynb
 	this will crete the final file "final_311_census.csv"  by adding Census data and appending the 311_with_zip.CSV